csm_tansania_schneiderei_186.1507_cfb8c2a559.jpg

 • Improved barrier-free infrastructure at vocational training centers.

-• Training teachers in special education.
+• Training of teachers in special education

 • Giving toolboxes or sewing machines to graduates of electrical, carpentry and sewing training courses so that they can set up their own business.